 Raising my children on my own put a lot of stress on me, and as an introvert I did not have the courage to interact with others.
 However, the Oasis Centre has now become a place where I can release my energy.
 My experience at the Oasis Centre built my character and my self-esteem, [and willingness] to learn and interact with others.
 It is a place of comfort, a community that helps me relieve my stress and allows me to get a breath of fresh air.
 It feels like a home, a place where I rebuilt my new life.
 It made me feel more capable and empowered.

 I tell the women that everyone who enters the Oasis benefits.
 Here, there is a sense of security, trust and community.
 We not only benefit financially, but also become self-confident and learn more about our rights as women.
 There are many things we were unaware of that we learned here.
 You give and you take with you.”

 Marwa Barakat, 29, is a trainer and master cutter in the tailoring sector at the Oasis Centre in Azraq refugee camp, Jordan, where she rediscovered herself and encourages other women in her community to follow her footsteps.
 Her work contributes to achieving Sustainable Development Goal (SDG) 5 on gender equality and women’s empowerment, as well as SDG 8, which seeks full and productive employment and decent work for all.
-This work in host community Oasis Centres, implemented by UN Women and the Ministry of Social Development, is funded by the European Union under the EU Regional Trust Fund in Response to the Syrian crisis.
+This work in Azraq Oasis Centre, implemented by UN Women, is funded by the European Union under the EU Regional Trust Fund in Response to the Syrian crisis.